andrewjpage/seqbox/README.md

 * projects is an attribute of sample_source because it's the sample source which is the primary thing enrolled in the project, not the sample itself
+* we have raw sequencing class because what if we want to re-basecall the same sequencing run?